joeawalker/Caesar_Encryption/README.md

 # Caesar_Encryption
-A program written in C# to created a desktop application for encrpting messages using a simple Caesar cipher
+A program written in C# to create a desktop application for encrypting messages using a simple Caesar cipher